Moving forward in life seemed impossible….until I quit clinging to these things

 Here are a few examples of how this played out in my life:

-- Other People’s Opinions: I used to obsess over what others thought of me.
+1. Other people’s opinions: I used to obsess over what others thought of me.
 Whether it was colleagues, friends, or even strangers, their opinions could make or break my day.
 I’d replay conversations in my head, trying to figure out if I said the right thing or if I came across well.
 This constant need for approval was exhausting and futile because I couldn’t control how others perceived me.

-- External Events: I often found myself anxious about global events—natural disasters, political upheavals, and economic downturns.
+2. External events: I often found myself anxious about global events—natural disasters, political upheavals, and economic downturns.
 I’d spend hours reading news articles and worrying about how these events might impact my life.
 Yet, despite all my fretting, I couldn’t change these external circumstances.

-- Outcomes of My Efforts: I would put immense pressure on myself to achieve specific outcomes in my work and personal projects.
+3. Outcomes of my efforts: I would put immense pressure on myself to achieve specific outcomes in my work and personal projects.
 When things didn’t go as planned, I’d feel like a failure.
 For instance, if a project at work didn’t receive the recognition I hoped for, I’d be deeply disappointed, even though I couldn’t control how others responded to my work.

 By focusing on these uncontrollable aspects, I was draining my energy and setting myself up for constant stress.
 Shifting my focus to what I could control—my thoughts, actions, and responses—was liberating.
 I began to invest my energy in what I could change: my responses, my attitudes, and my decisions.